 Why your business needs mental health first-aiders

 Employers who take steps to support mental health at work reap the rewards of a happier, more productive workforce.
-In fact, according to the Centre for Mental Health, simple steps to improve mental health in the workplace enables employers to save significantly on the costs in terms of absenteeism and presenteeism.
-At Sussex Innovation Centre, where WeThrive are based, Ian Braid runs mental health first-aid sessions every other week which anyone from any business in the building is invited to attend.
-But generally, it feels like at SINC we are in the minority.
-Those who ignore the problem are risking the health of their employees, the potential success of their business and the health of the wider economy.
+The Centre for Mental Health argues that simple steps to improve mental health in the workplace enables employers to save significantly on the costs of absenteeism and presenteeism.

+In the current Covid-19 climate, employees need the support of their employers more than ever before.
+Those employers who ignore the problem are risking the health of their employees, the potential success of their business and the health of the wider economy.

 The Mental Health Foundation believe workplace mental health should not be seen as a burden and a cost, but employers should instead be recognising the value and potential gain of protecting workers and improving mental health at work.
-Stressful working conditions are detrimental to mental wellbeing.
+Stressful working conditions are detrimental to employee wellbeing at work.

 One of the biggest challenges for employers is in recognising the early warning signs of mental health issues in the workplace and implementing policies and practices that work towards prevention.
 Many men and women suffer in silence at work, feeling unable to seek help from their manager or colleagues.

-Mental Health First Aid is an internationally recognised training course designed to teach people how to spot the signs and symptoms of mental ill health and guide someone to access appropriate support.
+Mental Health First Aid is an internationally recognised training course.
+The training is designed to teach people how to spot the signs and symptoms of mental ill health and guide someone to access appropriate support.

-A mental health first aider is someone who is trained to recognise the early signs and symptoms of mental ill health and is able to start a supportive conversation with a colleague who may be experiencing mental health problems or emotional distress.
+Awareness training is key.
+A mental health first aider is trained to recognise the early signs and symptoms of mental ill health and is able to start a supportive conversation with a colleague who may be experiencing mental health problems or emotional distress.

 As many as 91 per cent of managers say that what they do affects the wellbeing of their staff, yet less than a quarter of managers have received any training on how to deal with mental health problems at work.

-As we spend a significant amount of our time at work, mental health is a workplace issue.
+As we spend a significant amount of our time working, mental health is an issue employers need to address.
 Work-related stress can have a significant impact on the mental wellbeing of employees, and employers have a legal duty to protect workers from stress at work.
 Even when the root cause of an employee’s mental ill-health is not work-related, work can still exacerbate mental health problems.

-- Raise awareness of work-related mental health issues.
-Support local and national campaigns in the workplace to raise awareness about mental health issues and signpost people to access mental health services.
+- Support local and national campaigns in the workplace to raise awareness about mental health issues and signpost people to access mental health services

-- Encourage employees to become active and share their stories about mental health issues and how it has affected them in the workplace.
+- Encourage employees to become active and share their stories about mental health issues and how it is affecting their work.
 Removing the stigma around mental health and weeding out negative attitudes is key

-- Train managers to understand the common problems in the workplace that are likely to contribute to stress and mental health problems and equip them with the skills to listen, support and signpost staff to the help they need.
+- Train managers to understand the common problems in the workplace and in remote settings that are likely to contribute to stress and mental health problems and equip them with the skills to listen, support and signpost staff to the help they need

 Within every business there are people suffering and Covid-19 has added even more pressure.
 It is time businesses took action to minimise the stigma of mental health problems and put a stop to the culture of silence around mental wellbeing at work.

-Businesses need to improve openness and education, and promote policies that advocate better support for employees, especially those most at risk of workplace stress.
+Businesses need to improve openness and education.
+They will need to promote policies that advocate better support for employees, especially those most at risk of workplace stress.
 Mental health first aiders are a good place to start.
 Happy, healthy employees are integral to business success.